 A lightweight, compact 12-volt air compressor for refilling tires and other inflatable equipment

-Camp Westfalia was provided with a free product sample in return for an authentic review of this product.
+Camp Westfalia was provided with a product sample at no cost in return for an authentic review of this product.
 All thoughts and opinions expressed here are those of Camp Westfalia, and are not otherwise influenced by the manufacturer or its affiliates.

 - Operating Voltage: DC 12V